tyc/successfulunittest/manuscript/lowlevelcode.md

 The detection comes in a form an exhausted timeout period in an external device.
 The timeout period is reset to the zero by the software, usually by driving a logic high to the external device.

-Because the true testing of the watchdog is dynamic in nature, it is only possible to test the logic of the watchdog manager with unit test.
+Because the true testing of the watchdog is dynamic in nature, it is only possible to test the logic of the watchdog manager with unit testing.
 Dynamic aspects of the watchdog is within the scope of integration testing, at least if you want to get real time behaviour or to take into account of component tolerances.

 A well designed watchdog function is triggered from a scheduler task that is executed periodically.
 If the time period is shorten or lengthen, the watchdog tickling will occur on the wrong time and cause the watchdog to generate the reset signal to the microcontroller.
 A shorten period would only affect a windowed watchdog.